Why Your Partnership Needs a Written Agreement

 - To avoid legal and liability issues, spelling out the liability of individual partners (general partners vs. limited partners) and the liability of all partners if there is a liability issue with one partner.

 - To deal with changes in the partnership due to life challenges of existing partners - partners who leave, become ill or incompetent, get divorced, or die.
 These are usually dealt with in buy-out agreements with each partner.

 - To describe the circumstances under which new partners can enter the partnership.

-- To deal with partner issues, like conflict of interest and non-compete agreements.
+- To deal with partner issues, like a conflict of interest and non-compete agreements.